wshbair/blockly2hooks/README.md

-# Blockly2Hooks - Beta version
+# Blockly2Hooks (Beta version)

-## Features
-* Generates XRPL Hook code with visual drag-and-drop blocks
-* Compile the genrate c code in to WASM form
-* Deploy the complied Hook to XRPL Hook testnet network
-* Works on Windows / Linux / Mac OS X

-## Getting Started with Blockly2Hooks

-Blockly has many resources for learning how to use the library.
-Start at our [Google Developers Site](https://developers.google.com/blockly) to read the documentation on how to get started, configure Blockly, and integrate it into your application.
-The developers site also contains links to:
+ A platform for developing visually XRPL hooks smart contract using Blockly.
+We have integrated many features such as generating XRPL Hook code with visual drag-and-drop blocks, compile the genrate c code in to WASM form.
+Also, we have inegrated the deploymnet function so user can deploy the complied Hook to XRPL Hook testnet network.

+ We build our the hooks block based on the offical documentation of the XRPL Hook [https://xrpl-hooks.readme.io/](https://xrpl-hooks.readme.io/)

 ### Getting Started